 The authorizing signature on the Monticello Avenue application form, serves as an agreement to be aware of and abide by the policies established for Monticello Avenue by the JMRL Board of Trustees.

-Member Organizations must designate an account manager to be responsible for developing, submitting, and updating information.
-In addition to the account manager, organizations must name a contact person to serve as a secondary representative of the organization.
-These individuals are jointly responsible for ensuring the account and password are used only by the official representative for the development of materials for Monticello Avenue.
+Member Organizations designate an account manager to be responsible for developing, submitting, and updating information.
+In addition to the account manager, organizations should name a contact person to serve as a secondary representative of the organization.
+These individuals are jointly responsible for ensuring the account and password are used by the official representatives for the development of materials for Monticello Avenue.

 Member Organizations are responsible for all activity carried out through their account.
 Member Organizations may not post illegal materials or materials that advocate unlawful activities.
 Member Organizations must comply with current copyright laws.
 Copyrighted information may not be posted on Monticello Avenue without written permission from the copyright holder.
 Member Organizations are liable for any damage resulting from infringement of copyrights or for any other harm.

 Monticello Avenue members are to act with respect for the values and individuality of others in the community.
 Use of language which expresses prejudice, harassment, or disdain for personal, religious, intellectual, racial, sexual, or other reasons is bad network citizenship.

 It is not acceptable to use access to the Monticello Avenue server in ways that interfere with or disrupt users, services, or equipment on Monticello Avenue.
 Such interference or disruption includes, but is not limited to: distribution of unsolicited advertising; propagation of computer viruses; and using the network to make unauthorized entry to other computers, networks, or communication resources.

 To serve both Member Organizations and visitors to hosted websites, Monticello Avenue has established content and style requirements (JMRL Procedure: Section 4.62)